raylutz/daffodil/README.md

 Conversion to pandas directly from arbitrary python with the possibility of mixed types is surprisingly slow.

 We timed the various conversions using Pandas 1.5.3 and 2.4.1 and were surprized at the overhead for using Pandas.
+(See the table below for the results of our tests)

-Version 2.4.1 is only about 6% faster.
+Version 2.1.4 is only about 6% faster.
 This analysis was done on an array of a million random integer values.
+We are certainly open to being told our manner of using Pandas is incorrect, however, we are not doing anything fancy.
+For example, to convert a list of dictionaries (lod) to a Pandas dataframe, we are using `pd.DataFrame(lod)`.

-Note the time to convert from_lod (List of Dict) to Pandas is about 5.9 seconds.
+The time to convert the million integer lod to Pandas is about 5.9 seconds.
 Meanwhile, you can convert from lod to Numpy in only 0.063 seconds, and then from Numpy directly to Pandas instantly, because under the hood, Pandas uses numpy arrays.
 The advantage of using Pydf for arrays with mixed types gets even more pronounced when strings are mixed with numerical data.
 Notice that when we add a string column for